 Los Asados de Daniel Restaurante

 We drove back to town and had late lunch at Los Asados de Daniel Restaurante.
-While waiting for our meal to be ready, Ricardo went to buy Roscones; he said this type only available in La Vega.
+While waiting for our meal to be ready, Ricardo went to buy Roscones.
+He told us that this type only available in La Vega.
 I had some of it, and I love it.
 It tasted like cranberries jam in the middle.

 Some of Los Asados de Daniel Restaurante food and drinks pricing: